If you’re a business owner who’s looking for a new property to lease, you may have come across the term “triple net lease” or “NNN lease.”

 Consistent income streams

 Triple net rent property is often added to diversified investments as a conservative, low-risk strategy to gain equity.
-Investors can sell a property if they are interested and are looking to make money for future investment in other places if the economy is weak.
+Investors can sell a property if they are interested and are looking to make money for future real estate investment in other places if the economy is weak.

 Triple Net Leases has a structure for long-term tenants occupancy in some cases.
 These are beneficial for landlords since they eliminate risks and losses of vacant property between tenants.
 This also benefits the business owner, as they are securely in that location for the entire term of the lease.